What Are the Standard Working Hours In Hungary?

 Maximum Working Hours in Hungary

 In Hungary, the legal limit for working hours is 8 hours per day and 40 hours per week for employees under normal circumstances.
 However, with an agreement between the employer and employee, weekly working hours can be extended to a maximum of 48 hours, including overtime.
-The law allows for overtime in specific circumstances, but it is capped at 250 hours per year, and employees must receive adequate compensation for any additional hours worked.
+The law allows for overtime in specific circumstances, but it is capped at 250 hours per year, with the possibility of an additional 150 hours per year based on a written agreement between the employee and employer (voluntary overtime).
+Employees must receive adequate compensation for any additional hours worked.
 Employers must also ensure that employees receive the appropriate rest periods to comply with regulations.

 Industry Specific Exceptions